How to protect your family's documents with encryption

 If any of this gets into the wrong hands, the consequences range from identity theft to emotional devastation.
 Someone stealing your bank account numbers is bad enough.
 But imagine a stranger reading the letter you wrote to your daughter for her wedding day.

-This is exactly why important information should be securely stored for your loved ones -- not just stored somewhere, but stored in a way that keeps it genuinely private.
+This is exactly why important information should be securely stored for your loved ones -- not just stored somewhere, but stored in a way that keeps it appropriately private.

 The three things that actually matter when choosing where to store documents